RocketChat/EmbeddedChat/packages/react/docs/theming.md

 - `theme.components.ChatInput.styleOverrides` will apply the specified styles to the ChatInput component.
 - `theme.components.ChatInput.classNames` will apply the specified class name to the ChatInput component.

-Now, let's understand `configOverrides` using ChatHeader as an example. `configOverrides` can currently configure options in 'ChatHeader', 'ChatInputFormattingToolbar', and 'MessageToolbox'.
+Now, let's understand `configOverrides` using ChatHeader as an example.

 The `configOverrides` object contains `optionConfig`, which includes two keys: `toolOptions` and `threshold`. `toolOptions` specify which options should be displayed in the component, and `threshold` defines how many options should be displayed directly.
 Options beyond the threshold will be wrapped inside a menu component.